NCATSTranslator/testing/onehop/test_triples/KP/Service_Provider/mydisease_README.md

 2. For Disease -> Variant: Use the following info to query using the UMLS ID for Leigh Disease.
+Note: This operation's output ID is different than in the BTE interface (HGVS:NC_000016.10:g.1772798C>A).
 ```
 fields: disgenet.variants_related_to_disease
 requestBody: